iamAnThaiTran/DictionaryApp/README.md

 - **Redis database:**
   - Install Redis on your local machine or use a cloud-based Redis service.
-  - Make sure to configure the Redis connection in your JavaFX app.
+  - Download and install Redis from [Redis official website](https://redis.io/download/).

 - **MySQL database:**
   - Install MySQL database on your local machine
-  - Add table in folder "Database" to database name "DictionaryDatabase"
+  - Download and install MySQL database follow tutorial [here](https://www.javatpoint.com/how-to-install-mysql).
 ## Features